 Next, the knife has a frame lock which is extremely strong.
 The lock is overkill for a blade with such limited length, but overdesigned never hurt anyone!
 The knife is also assisted opening, much like the Blur mentioned earlier in the article.
 The pocket clip is single position, but frankly the knife is small enough that you don’t even need to clip it.
 Just drop it in your pocket and go.
 Also cool is that you can get the knife in a variety of colors including satin, polished, black, and rainbow.

 The Kershaw Chive gets solid user reviews.
-Best of all is the price, as the knife comes in at about 35 bucks.
+Best of all is the price, as the knife comes in the budget range.
 This makes it one of the best folding knife values around.
 Finally, the knife is made in the USA and is available off the shelf in a lot of hardware stores, so it is readily available on short notice if you need it.
 That means if you procrastinate before your next hiking trip, you can swing through Home Depot and potentially have a shot at picking one up without having to wait (or pay for) shipping.
 Overall I recommend this as a nice and small every day carry knife that won’t alarm people if you take it out.

 So that is my take on the top five best folding knives out there at present.
 Remember that there are tons of knives out there, so just because I didn’t choose one for my list doesn’t mean that there aren’t others that are just as great.
 As always, before any purchase I urge you to do your due diligence and check out the reviews on the main site.
 Lastly, if you think I missed one and want to mention it, or agree/disagree with something I wrote, feel free to post it in the comments!